-- 9. The first filing obligation for a CbC report in Finland commences in respect of fiscal years beginning on 1 January 2016 or thereafter.
-The CbC report must be filed within 12 months of the last day of the reporting fiscal year of the MNE Group.
-10 - No inconsistencies were identified with respect to the scope and timing of parent entity filing.
+9. The first filing obligation for a CbC report in Greece commences in respect of reporting fiscal years beginning on or after 1 January 2016.8 The CbC report must be filed within 12 months of the last day of the reporting fiscal year of the MNE Group.9

+10. No inconsistencies were identified with respect to the scope and timing of parent entity filing.